 - Purple means attraction to those outside the norm – aka non-binary persons

-- Blue represents attraction towards men
+- Blue represents attraction toward men

-- Pink stands for attraction towards women.
+- Pink stands for attraction toward women.

 These are just conjectured at best but it doesn’t stop an Omni from having their own opinions about it!